Vet Tech Schools in Georgia (GA)

 Gwinnett Technical College

-Gwinnett Technical College in Lawrenceville, GA had an 78 percent first-time pass rate on the Veterinary Technician National Examination (VTNE) between 2019 and 2022.
+Gwinnett Technical College in Lawrenceville, GA had a 78 percent first-time pass rate on the Veterinary Technician National Examination (VTNE) between 2019 and 2022.
 This five-semester associate of applied science (AAS) program provides small class sizes and individualized instruction to learn the profession’s techniques.

-The five semesters do not include prerequisites in the areas of communication, social/behavioral sciences, mathematics, and humanities/fine arts.
+The five semesters include prerequisites in the areas of communication, social/behavioral sciences, mathematics, and humanities/fine arts.
 Veterinary technician courses include veterinary medical terminology; animal anatomy and physiology; veterinary clinical procedures; pharmacology for veterinary technicians; laboratory and exotic animals for veterinary technicians; and more, for a total of 79 credits.
 Gwinnett also created a guide to being a vet tech to give prospective animal care professionals valuable insight into the work environment and what to expect from the day-to-day.

 • Location: Lawrenceville, GA